lucasthormann/forward-backward-chaining-demo/README.md

 ```
 ./a.out
 ```
+# Pseudocode

 **Backward Chaining & Forward Chaining Simplification**
 1. Backward Chaining
 - The technique implemented to diagnose a disease was the backward chaining algorithm.
 This algorithm functions via a few simple data structures.
-The algorithm's functionalty (in essence) is described via this psuedo-code:
+The algorithm's functionalty (in essence) is described via this psuedocode:
 ```
 Backward-Chaining(H)
 if H matches an assertion in working memory then